aarondesu/DuckBot/README.md

 ## Foreword

-This both isn't design to be used widely.
+This bot isn't design to be used widely.
 It was only inteded to be used as a private bot for a single server.
 Either way this bot can be refractored to be used as a public bot with a few adjustments.

 ## Requirements